Bolivia Congress Passes Paz’s First Budget With a Smaller Deficit

 The other half of the plan is a push to revive the private economy.
 The budget waives import duties and value-added tax for five years on inputs, seeds, drones, tools, capital goods and industrial plant for the farming, industry, construction, transport and mining sectors.

 There is also money for public universities, with an increase of about 410 million bolivianos, most of it for salaries and the rest for research.
-The mix of cuts and targeted spending is what allowed different blocs to back the text.
+This mix of cuts and targeted spending is what let different blocs back the text.

 A budget passed in a fragile economy

-The setting makes the vote consequential.
-Bolivia is in its first recession in four decades, its foreign-currency reserves are thin, and a shortage of dollars has fed fuel queues and periodic road blockades over the past year.
+The setting makes the vote important.
+Bolivia is in its first recession in four decades, its foreign-currency reserves are thin, and a shortage of dollars has fed fuel queues and road blockades over the past year.

-Against that, the government has been rebuilding credibility, having placed a one-billion-dollar bond in May and secured billions in multilateral financing.
-A ratified budget adds to that story by showing the new administration can move its agenda through Congress.
+Against that, the government has been rebuilding trust.
+It placed a one-billion-dollar bond in May and secured billions in multilateral financing, and a ratified budget shows the new administration can move its agenda through Congress.

 The caution is that a target is not an outcome.
-Independent forecasters, including the International Monetary Fund, have been more pessimistic than the government on growth and inflation, so the nine percent goal will be judged on delivery, not intention.
+Independent forecasters, including the International Monetary Fund, have been more pessimistic than the government on growth and inflation, so the nine percent goal will be judged on delivery.

 Why it matters beyond Bolivia

-For a foreign reader, the vote is a marker of whether Paz’s stabilization plan can survive contact with a divided legislature.
+For a foreign reader, the vote shows whether Paz’s stabilization plan can survive a divided legislature.
 The budget was the clearest near-term test of that, and it cleared its first chamber.

-The next signals to watch are the Senate vote and, beyond it, whether the deficit target holds as the year unfolds.
-Neighbours, lenders and investors in Bolivia’s gas and lithium will be reading the outcome closely for what it says about the country’s direction.
+The next signals to watch are the Senate vote and whether the deficit target holds as the year unfolds.
+Neighbours, lenders and investors in Bolivia’s gas and lithium will read the outcome closely for what it says about the country’s direction.

 What did Bolivia’s Congress approve?